-Software licences
+Software and brand licences

-Acquired software licences are shown at historical cost.
-Software licences have a finite life useful life and are carried at cost less accumulated amortisation.
-Amortisation is calculated using the straight line method to allocate the cost of software licences over their estimated useful lives of 3 years.
+Acquired software and brand licences are shown at historical cost.
+Software and brand licences have a finite life useful life and are carried at cost less accumulated amortisation.
+Amortisation is calculated using the straight line method to allocate the cost of software and brand licences over the period of the licence.